sjhalayka/socket_tcp_client_server/README.md

 Sockets classes, for TCP client and TCP server.
+Windows sockets.